This article looks at what you can do if you think your bills and debt repayments are becoming unmanageable because of coronavirus.

 Same applies if you have already made a payment arrangement with a lender/debt collector.
 Ask for it to be reduced, to zero if necessary.

 Your IVA firm and your creditors will not want your IVA to fail because of a temporary coronavirus problem.
-Talk to your IVA firm, see Coronavirus – worried you can’t pay your IVA?
+So talk to your IVA firm about how they can help.

 IPA in bankruptcy